MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-create-a-run-as-account-and-associate-to-a-profile.md

 ---
 ms.assetid: afe18fe0-2d80-4176-b020-972b09ba6f27
 title: How to Create a Run As Account and Associate with a Run As Profile
-description:
+description: This article describes how to create a Run As account and associate with a profile in Operations Manager 2016.
 author: mgoedtel
+ms.author: magoedte
 manager: cfreemanwa
-ms.date: 10/12/2016
+ms.date: 11/15/2016
 ms.custom: na
 ms.prod: system-center-threshold
 ms.technology: operations-manager
 ms.topic: article
 ---

-# How to Create a Run As Account and Associate with a Run As Profile
+# How to create a Run As account and associate with a Run As profile

 >Applies To: System Center 2016 - Operations Manager